nchung01/RISC-V-Simulator/README.md

 🔁 Control flow support via branching and jumps

-*Disclaimer: Instructions BEQ and JAL do not work yet.
+*Disclaimer*: Instructions BEQ and JAL do not work yet.